-- 1. Students must attend class during the first two weeks of the semester, or they will be reported as a "no show" and dropped from the course. - 2.
-Students are expected to attend all classes for which they are registered.
-Failure to attend class results in failure to complete missed assignments, which ultimately will result in your failing this course.
+- 1. Students must complete the introduction discussion posting and any other assignments assigned during the first two weeks of the semester or they will be reported as a "no show" and dropped from the course. - 2.
+Regular class participation is a significant factor that helps to promote success in college.
+Students are expected to attend/participate in class of all courses for which they are registered.
+Failure to participate in class results in failure to complete missed assignments, which ultimately will result in your failing this course.
+You signed up to

+- take this class online and you are obligated to fulfill that commitment.
 Failure to complete your academic obligations will result in a failing grade for this course. - 3.
 There are no "excused" absences.
-Students should inform me via email when they
+Students should inform me via email when they are not able to complete an assignment by the assigned due date due to extreme circumstances and with my permission, you may make arrangements to make up an assignment.
+It is at my discretion as to what constitutes extreme circumstances.